uva-math/uva-math-code/seminars/colloq/colloq08_09.md

 <B>March 19</B></td>
 <td valign="top">
-<a href="http://milnor.math.ucl.ac.be/plwiki/PascalLambrechtsProfessional/HomePage">Pascal Lambrechts</a>  (Universite catholique de Louvain)
+Pascal Lambrechts  (Universite catholique de Louvain)
 <br>
 <details><summary><i>Title: Understanding immersions and embeddings: the cut and paste strategy</i></summary>  We will consider smooth immersions and smooth embeddings of a manifold into a Euclidean space.
 At the beginning of my talk I will review Smale's strategy for proving his famous result that the sphere can be turned inside-out through immersions.
 I will then explain how this strategy has been generalized to understand not only immersions, but also embeddings.
 Finally, I will show how these ideas can help us to understand better the spaces of embeddings of the circle into a Euclidean space, that is of the space of knots. </details>
 <BR>